Leica D-LUX Typ 109 vs Pentax K-3 II

 |14.||Pentax KP||Y||stereo / mono||Y||-||-||2.0||Y||-||-|

 It is notable that the D-LUX Typ 109 offers wifi support, while the K-3 II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Pentax K-3 II (unlike the D-LUX Typ 109) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
+Both the D-LUX Typ 109 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.